Pranavkumar2601/Aconews_Task/aconews/README.md

-# Let's create the README.md file with the provided content.

-readme_content = """
 # 🌐 ACONEWS

 ACONEWS is a responsive news application built with **React** and powered by the **GNews API**.
 It provides a sleek, user-friendly interface with advanced features like category filtering, pagination, and article search.